Want to know a secret? You don’t have to be a professional to create good photos. This also applies to salon photography.

 If you want to create soft light images, opting for an inexpensive softbox lighting can also be a solution.

-The more simple you make your background, the more your transformation stands out.
+The more simple the background, the more your transformation stands out.
 Locate a certain wall in the salon or outside that is bear, simple and has a beautiful colour or make one yourself.

 Example: An after photo on plain background by @elsewherehair_